RollandMichael7/ioc_deploy/README.md

 # ioc_deploy #

+Author: Michael Rolland
+Corresponding Authors: Kazimierz Gofron, Jakud Wlodek, Michael Posada
+Created: July 18, 2018
+Last Updated: June 17, 2019
+Copyright (c): 2018-2019 Brookhaven National Laboratory

 ## Online manual can be found [here](https://rollandmichael7.github.io/ioc-manual/) ##

 **This script is a modified version of Mark Rivers's makeADPrebuilt script, which can be found at https://github.com/areaDetector/areaDetector/blob/master/makeADPrebuilt**

-This script create a portable deployment of an areaDetector plugin that was previously compiled locally.
+This script creates a portable deployment of an areaDetector plugin that was previously compiled locally.
 The script creates a tarball archive of all the necessary files for an IOC in a target directory.
 The tarball also contains a generateEnvPaths bash script which can create a usable envPaths file for any external IOC that needs to use this deployment.
 In the same folder as the tarball will be a README file which documents the version for each component that was used in the deployment.

 ## Requirements ##
 - ADSupport, ADCore, and any detectors to be copied must be compiled already.